Can You Sue for Food Poisoning?

 With a negligence theory, you must show that someone’s carelessness caused your injuries.
 To proceed with a negligence claim, someone must have breached a duty of care he or she owed to you.
 If that breach caused you to sustain an injury, the person responsible might have to pay for your damages.

-For example, all food workers have a duty to act reasonably and follow certain protocols when preparing or handling food.
+For example, all food workers must act reasonably and follow certain protocols when preparing or handling food.
 If a chef does not wash his hands, he or she may breach that duty.
 If the breach causes you to develop a serious foodborne illness, you may be able to hold the chef or his or her employer legally responsible.

 Product Liability